Ernest Scott Fardell

 Eventually, an honorary Canon, the Rev Ernest Fardell may well have introduced our first local church magazines.

-A Greek and Latin scholar, the Rev Fardell engaged with the Norwich Diocese and was soon appointed general secretary on one of the Norwich Diocese schools committees.
+A Greek and Latin scholar, the Rev Fardell made a positive engagement with the Norwich Diocese and was soon appointed general secretary on one of the Norwich Diocese schools committees.

 He also appears to have encouraged residents to take part in sport at the Rectory field.
 In 1901, R D Day supplied him with a copy of Croquet Regulations (1s) and the following year, with a copy of the Lawn Tennis Rules (2s 6d).
-Tennis was played on the Rectory lawn for many years (link).
-The Rev Fardell also oversaw the Reading Room, which might have broadened his reach within the community.
+Tennis was also played on the Rectory lawn for many years.
+Fardell also took charge of the Reading Room, which might have broadened his reach within the community.

-Rev Fardell was responsible for the upkeep of the Church, the Rectory, the School and the provision of Church magazines.
+Rev Fardell was responsible for the upkeep of the church, the rectory, and the school.
+He also appears to have started the Church / Parish magazine.
 R D Day provided his own services in connection with each of these.
-Here is an extract dated from his ledger in April 1901 giving a summary of the rector’s account broken down under its various headings.
+Here is an extract dated from Day’s ledger in April 1901 giving a summary of the rector’s account broken down under its various headings.

-Individual costed tasks are listed on the ledger’s preceding pages.
+Individual costed tasks are broken out on the ledger’s preceding pages.

 The repairs to the church roof, in 1905, resulted in the church being closed for three months and at a cost of £350; all of this money had needed to be raised locally.
 When taking into account the £600 which had just been collected for enlarging the school, it is a considerable achievement that, during the same year, the rector was able to announce the church was entirely free of debt.

-The Rev Fardell was eventually given the honorary title of Canon Fardell, by the Diocese – which is the title by which he is now remembered.
+The Rev Fardell was eventually given the honorary title of Canon Fardell, by the Diocese – the title by which he is now remembered.

 Rectors were recruited by established groups or organisations.
-In rural areas the rector’s employment was called a “living” because it came with a funding from tithes – which were a local tax.
-Before 1894, when independent parish councils were introduced, the rector also headed the Vestry – which gave him control of the local administration – although these powers diminished during the 1800s.
-In the case of Wreningham (with Ashwellthorpe) the selection and appointment of the rector fell to the Manor.
+In rural areas, the rector’s employment was called a ‘living’ because it came with funding from tithes – a local tax.
+Before 1894, when independent parish councils were introduced, the rector also headed the Vestry.
+This had provided control of village administration, although these powers progressively diminished during the 1800s.
+In the case of Wreningham (with Ashwellthorpe), the selection and appointment of the rector fell to the Manor.

 The tithe system involved the rector billing the residents each year.
-Here is an example of one of the invoices the Rev Fardell sent out – in this case to John Bullimore in October 1901.
-John Bullimore was being billed for £20 0s 11d – a relatively large sum, but John Bullimore did own a lot of property.
-Note: the document describes “Multimer” as the tenant farmer.
+Here is an example of one of the invoices the Rev Fardell sent out – in this case to John Bullimore, in October 1901.
+Bullimore was being billed for £20 0s 11d – a relatively large sum, but he did own a lot of property.
+Note: the document describes “Mutimer” as one of Bullimore’s two tenant farmers, at that time.

 The 1910 handbook for the Norfolk Miniature Rifle Association lists the Rev Canon Fardell as the point of contact for “Wreningham and District”.
 There is no reference to any active involvement.